hrichharms/AlbiPy/README.md

 The methods used to fix problematic strings can sometimes cause problems with accuracy of certain datapoints.
 As a result, the fix methods are entirely optional and can be switched off should the possibly affected attributes be particularly important for whatever task is at hand.

 ## How do I install AlbiPy and use it in my project?
-Simply download AlbiPy.py and import it as any other module. **It is importatnt to note that AlbiPy will throw an error and will not work if it is run without administrator/root access.** Below is an example of a script using AlbiPy that imports the module, records network traffic for ten seconds, then outputs the item prices, enchantment levels, and tiers, before exiting.
+Simply download AlbiPy.py and import it as any other module. **It is importatnt to note that AlbiPy will throw an error and will not work if it is run without administrative privileges.** Below is an example of a script using AlbiPy that imports the module, records network traffic for ten seconds, then outputs the item prices, enchantment levels, and tiers, before exiting.
 ```Python
 from AlbiPy import sniffing_thread
 from time import sleep